ibexa/documentation-developer/docs/guide/sessions.md

 !!! note

     For eZ Platform Cloud (& Platform.sh), this is already configiured for you in `app/config/env/platformsh.php` based on .platform.yml config.

+If you are on `php-redis` v4.2.0 and higher, you can tweak [`php-redis` settings](https://github.com/phpredis/phpredis#session-locking) for session locking.

 ###### Additional notes on using Redis for Sessions